MQCybersec/mqcybersec-website/src/content/writeups/25-knight-thehiddenquest.md

 > Original Writeup on [seall.dev](https://seall.dev/posts/knightctf2025#the-hidden-quest)

 The description hinted at that they had hid the flag somewhere in a recent social's post.
-I go to the KnightCTF website and they only have three socials linked [Facebook](https://www.facebook.com/kn16h75qu4d), [Twitter](https://twitter.com/kn16h75qu4d) and [YouTube](https://www.youtube.com/knightsquad).
+I go to the KnightCTF website, and they only have three socials linked [Facebook](https://www.facebook.com/kn16h75qu4d), [Twitter](https://twitter.com/kn16h75qu4d) and [YouTube](https://www.youtube.com/knightsquad).

-This challenge was essentially just looking through all recent posts on all socials very carefully and you will find a [Facebook post](https://www.facebook.com/photo/?fbid=603615618984074&set=ecnf.100080069238184) has a flag in the image in the top left.
+This challenge was essentially just looking through all recent posts on all socials very carefully, and you will find a [Facebook post](https://www.facebook.com/photo/?fbid=603615618984074&set=ecnf.100080069238184) has a flag in the image in the top left.

 ![osintimage.png](images/25-knight/osintimage.png)